-I was so mad last Friday.
+I was so mad that Friday.

 At 6:40, I was hustling off to my 7pm House dance class, wearing my dowdy, full-length black down coat and all kinds of other thermal layers.
 I’d walked a block thinking, “Only for Cebo’s class do I go out in this cold.”